This post may contain affiliate links. Please see our disclosure policy.

 3. Add 5 small balls covered in sugar into each muffin tin, gently pressing down.

-4. Lastly, bake in a preheated 350-degree oven for 10 minutes or until the muffins are done.
+4. Bake in a 350-degree preheated oven for 10 minutes or until the muffins are done.
+Bake time will vary.

 5. The tops of the muffins will be golden brown and have almost doubled in size